dgraham6/Taxi-EDA/README.md

 ### Baseline Model

 To predict taxi trip durations, we developed a **baseline model** using a simple linear regression algorithm with a pipeline in `sklearn`.
-The pipeline ensures a systematic approach to preprocessing and training, making it easy to extend and refine later.

-### Features
-We used two types of features in our baseline model:

-1. **Quantitative Features** (Numerical):
-   - Includes all numerical columns in the dataset.
-   - **Preprocessing:** Missing values were imputed using the mean, and values were scaled using `StandardScaler` to normalize the feature distributions.

-2. **Nominal Features** (Categorical):
-   - Includes all non-numerical columns in the dataset.
-   - **Preprocessing:** Missing values were imputed with the placeholder value `"Unknown"`, and one-hot encoding was applied to convert categories into binary indicators.

-Features dropped from the dataset include:
-- `AIRPORT`, as it had too many missing or irrelevant values.
-- `DURATION` and related columns like `log_duration`, since they are directly related to the target variable and would lead to data leakage.

-### Model Pipeline
-The pipeline implemented the following steps:
-1. **Preprocessing:**
-   - Numerical features: Imputation and scaling.
-   - Categorical features: Imputation and one-hot encoding.
-2. **Regression Model:**
-   - A simple **Linear Regression** model was chosen to establish a baseline.
+The baseline model used only the features included in the orginal model.

 ### Results and Analysis

 After training the model on 80% of the dataset and testing on the remaining 20%, the baseline model achieved an **RMSLE score of 0.824**.

 This score indicates that, on average, the model's predictions differ from the true values by a factor of approximately **2.28** (calculated as e^0.824).
 For instance, if the actual trip duration is 10 minutes, the model typically predicts a duration in the range of 4.39 minutes (10 ÷ 2.28) to 22.8 minutes (10 × 2.28).